slzdevsnp/proj/valak/doc/valak_p_readme.txt

 ./populate_table.sh valak # to put 3 months of csv data into the bts.flights table

+NB! if you have 401 serivice exception run source valak/util/szi_acc_credentials.sh

 ./contingency.sh   # to print a contingency 2x2 table on arr_delay and dep_delay

+#creating dashboard
+go to datastudio.google.com
+->datasources -> select cloud sql
+type: basic
+in instance name select instance connection name from UI instance details of your sql instance valak01227408:europe-west2:fflights

+select table flighs, click on create report

+after the first page is created in datastudio ./create_views.sh
+It creates 3 views which will be connected as datasources to data studio report delayed_10 delayed_15 delayed_20